-The IPCHG is currently under development.
-Ultimately, it will be a syntactically parsed corpus of approx. 165 High German texts from the 11th through 20th centuries.
-As we complete annotations of the texts, you can download and query the texts on this website.
+The IPCHG is a syntactically parsed corpus of High German texts from the 11th through 20th centuries.
+The corpus, which is nearly complete, will have a total of 165 texts.
+The texts that have been annotated to date are available to download or query on this website.

 Indiana Parsed Corpus of Historical (High) German